 Enterprise profitability is optimal in enterprises with up to 750 corporations.
 The profitability declines for enterprises with 750 to 1000 corporations and it declines even more for enterprises with more than 1000 corporations.

-Larger enterprises can produce more profit that smaller ones at any size but the profitability of two enterprises with 500 corporations each, is much better than the profitability of one enterprise with 1000 corporations.
+Larger enterprises can produce more profit that smaller ones at any size but the profitability of four enterprises with 500 corporations each, is much better than the profitability of one enterprise with 1000 corporations.